 So I've never used those things.

-That's why I didn't understand what the discover card was.
+That's why I didn't understand what the Discover card was.

-Why what's so hard to believe about it?
+What's so hard to believe about it?

-What is what in the world uh do you clip coupons out of newspaper?
+Do you clip coupons out of newspaper?

 Well, it's the same thing.